 The principal purpose of our long-term incentives is to reward management for creating shareowner value and to align the financial interests of management and shareowners.
 The creation of shareowner value is important not only in absolute terms, but also relative to the value created as compared to other investment alternatives available to our shareowners.
-The Compensation and Talent Management Committee approves all annual equity grants for the CEO and executive officers, including the other NEOs, by individual and the CEO recommends to the Compensation and Talent Management Committee the equity grants for other employees in total as a group.
+The Committee approves annual LTI awards for the CEO and executive officers, including the other NEOs, by individual and the CEO recommends to the Committee the LTI awards for other employees in total as a group.

 As a critical element of our executive compensation program, at-risk long-term incentives make up the largest component of total pay for our NEOs.
-In fiscal 2020, the overall structure of our LTI program for executives continued to have three components:
+In fiscal 2021, the overall structure of our LTI program for executives continued to have three components but the allocation of stock options, performance shares, and restricted stock was adjusted to the following percentages of the total LTI value: